More In Common: South Wales

 Activities» Organising community meetings

-» Based on input at these meetings, planned series of community events and actions
+» Based on input at these meetings, find issues that are non-divisive around which to plan a series of community events and actions

 » Celebration of successful actions as a conclusion to project, and a chance to allow identified new 'community champions' to announce next steps.

-Success: community meetings; community actions; identifying new community champions who will stand up to represent their community
+Success: community meetings; community actions; identifying new community champions who will stand up to represent their community, more people involved in their community.

-A network of volunteers across South Wales will be set up.
-Volunteers will be able to keep in touch and support each other in their community building work.
-They will receive media training, so they can publicly celebrate their successes, and build through reputation.
-Individuals and groups will be empowered to challenge racism and xenophobia where it occurs, and we expect a corresponding reduction in incidents.
-The communities will have built resilience and a new sense of togetherness.
+A network of volunteers will be set up.
+Volunteers will keep in touch and support each other in their community building work.
+They will receive media & community organising training, so they can involve new people, publicly celebrate their successes, & build through reputation.
+Individuals and groups will be empowered to unite & to challenge racism where it occurs, and we expect a corresponding reduction in incidents.
+The communities will have built resilience and a new sense of togetherness

 There is a small risk of verbal or even physical abuse from violent racists, and we have policies in place to protect staff and volunteers.
 Media and social media training will allow volunteers to challenge any negative coverage.